amandalynnelliott/amandalynnelliott.github.io-dev/_pages/about.md

 caption: "blogger, physics graduate student"
 ---

-I am an graduate student majoring in physics, living in Rochester, NY.
-I got my undergrate Physics degree at Florida Tech in 2019.
+I am an physics PhD student, living in Rochester, NY.
+I got my undergrate Physics degree at Florida Tech in 2023.
 My curiosity for the world propels me to spend many hours researching, experimenting, and writing.
 Some of what I write ends up being shared here.

 Post topics include emotional health, skill development, technical projects, creativity, the environment and sustainability—any insights I feel others may benefit from.